easytarget/esp32-cam-webserver/README.md

 #### AI-THINKER ESP32-CAM vs Other Modules:

-I have four of the AI-THINKER boards, so the descriptions below are for that board.
+I have four [AI-THINKER ESP32-CAM](https://github.com/raphaelbs/esp32-cam-ai-thinker/blob/master/assets/ESP32-CAM_Product_Specification.pdf) boards, so the descriptions below are for that board.
 But I took care to leave the default definitions and controls for other boards in the example intact.
 You may need to adjust the programming method to suit the your board, look for examples online.

 * For some other good examples and information on ESP32 based webcams I also recommend the sketches here: https://github.com/raphaelbs/esp32-cam-ai-thinker